panther-labs/panther/docs/gitbook/operations/inventory.md

 ## panther-compliance

-This table holds policy violation events for resources.
+This table holds policy violation events for associated resources in the `panther-resources` ddb table.

 ## panther-compliance-api